AndreaFalanti/popnas/README.md

     instead performing data augmentation on the GPU will make the process sequential, always causing delays even if it's faster to perform.

 **Others**:
+- **predictions_batch_size**: defines the batch size used when performing both time and accuracy predictions in controller update step (predictions about cell expansions for blocks b+1).
+Incrementing it should decrease the prediction time linearly, up to a certain point, defined by hardware resources used.
 - **pnas_mode**: if _true_, the algorithm will not use the temporal regressor and pareto front search, making the run very similar to PNAS.
 - **use_cpu**: if _true_, only CPU will be used, even if the device has usable GPUs.